cloud-hypervisor/cloud-hypervisor/docs/memory.md

 ### `file`

 Path to the file backing the memory zone.
-This can be either a file or a directory.
-In case of a file, it will be opened and used as the backing file for the `mmap(2)` operation.
-In case of a directory, a temporary file with no hard link on the filesystem will be created.
-This file will be used as the backing file for the `mmap(2)` operation.
+The file will be opened and used as the backing file for the `mmap(2)` operation.

 This option can be particularly useful when trying to back a part of the guest RAM with a well known file.
 In the context of the snapshot/restore feature, and